TJX Companies (NYSE:TJX) Updates FY 2023 Earnings Guidance

 Institutional Investors Weigh In On TJX Companies

-Several hedge funds have recently added to or reduced their stakes in TJX.
-Macquarie Group Ltd. lifted its position in shares of TJX Companies by 2.8% in the 2nd quarter.
-Macquarie Group Ltd. now owns 8,559,166 shares of the apparel and home fashions retailer’s stock worth $478,029,000 after purchasing an additional 235,690 shares during the period.
-Ontario Teachers Pension Plan Board acquired a new position in shares of TJX Companies in the 1st quarter worth approximately $408,331,000.
-Charles Schwab Investment Management Inc. lifted its position in shares of TJX Companies by 2.1% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 6,297,587 shares of the apparel and home fashions retailer’s stock worth $381,508,000 after purchasing an additional 131,561 shares during the period.
-Capital World Investors lifted its position in shares of TJX Companies by 11.2% in the 1st quarter.
-Capital World Investors now owns 5,030,874 shares of the apparel and home fashions retailer’s stock worth $304,770,000 after purchasing an additional 504,893 shares during the period.
-Finally, Renaissance Technologies LLC acquired a new position in shares of TJX Companies in the 1st quarter worth approximately $116,429,000.
-91.45% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently bought and sold shares of the company.
+Fairfield Bush & CO. bought a new stake in TJX Companies during the 1st quarter valued at approximately $68,000.
+Covestor Ltd raised its stake in TJX Companies by 80.5% during the 1st quarter.
+Covestor Ltd now owns 2,914 shares of the apparel and home fashions retailer’s stock valued at $177,000 after purchasing an additional 1,300 shares during the last quarter.
+KC Investment Advisors LLC bought a new stake in TJX Companies in the 1st quarter valued at $204,000.
+Centiva Capital LP acquired a new stake in TJX Companies in the 2nd quarter worth $217,000.
+Finally, Donaldson Capital Management LLC raised its position in shares of TJX Companies by 5.3% during the first quarter.
+Donaldson Capital Management LLC now owns 3,882 shares of the apparel and home fashions retailer’s stock valued at $235,000 after buying an additional 195 shares during the last quarter.
+90.42% of the stock is currently owned by institutional investors.

 The TJX Companies, Inc, together with its subsidiaries, operates as an off-price apparel and home fashions retailer.
 It operates through four segments: Marmaxx, HomeGoods, TJX Canada, and TJX International.
 The company sells family apparel, including footwear and accessories; home fashions, such as home basics, furniture, rugs, lighting products, giftware, soft home products, decorative accessories, tabletop, and cookware, as well as expanded pet, kids, and gourmet food departments; jewelry and accessories; and other merchandise.